India blocks social media in Occupied-Kashmir

 Anti-India sentiment runs deep in the valley, where most people favour independence or a merger with mainly Muslim Pakistan.

-Clashes between rebels and government forces have become more frequent since the killing of a popular rebel leader by security forces last July sparked widespread unrest.
+Clashes between separatists and Indian forces have become more frequent since the killing of a popular separatist leader by security forces last July sparked widespread unrest.

-Authorities say militants are using social media sites to rally support.
+Authorities say separatists are using social media sites to rally support.

 Earlier this week the leader of Jammu and Kashmir, the northern state that administers the area, held talks with Indian Prime Minister Narendra Modi on the developing crisis.